apache/mynewt-site/docs/newt/newt_operation.md

 There are helper functions to aid the developer specify parameters for a target.

 * **vals**: Displays all valid values for the specified parameter type (e.g. bsp for a target)
-* **target show**: Displays the build artifacts for specified or all targets
+* **target show**: Displays the variable values for either a specific target or all targets defined for the project
+* **target set**: Sets values for target variables

-In general, the three basic parameters of a target (`app`, `bsp`, and `build_profile`) are stored in the `target.yml` file in that target's build directory under `targets`.
+In general, the three basic parameters of a target (`app`, `bsp`, and `build_profile`) are stored in the target's `target.yml` file in the targets/&lt;target-name&gt; directory, where `target-name` is the name of the target.
 You will also see a `pkg.yml` file in the same directory.
 Since targets are packages, a `pkg.yml` is expected.
 It contains typical package descriptors, dependencies, and additional parameters such as the following:

 * Cflags: Any additional compiler flags you might want to specify to the build
 * Aflags: Any additional assembler flags you might want to specify to the build
 * Lflags: Any additional linker flags you might want to specify to the build

+You can also override the values of the system configuration settings that are defined by the packages that your target includes.
+You override the values in your target's `syscfg.yml` file (stored in the targets/&lt;target-name&gt; directory).
+You can use the `newt target config show` command to see the configuration settings and values for your target, and use the `newt target set` command to set the `syscfg` variable and override the configuration setting values.
+You can also use an editor to create your target's `syscfg.yml` file and add the setting values to the file.
+See [System Configuration And Initialization](/os/modules/sysinitconfig/sysinitconfig.md) for more information on system configuration settings.

 <br>

 ### Resolving dependencies

-When newt is told to build a project, it will:
+When newt builds a project, it will:

 * find the top-level project.yml file
 * recurse the packages in the package tree, and build a list of all